Nausauket, Rhode Island: Nausauket Beach

 Nausauket beach is a small beach located at the end of Nausauket Road at a public access point to the shore.
 The beach is natural and unmaintained, without restrooms, trash receptacles, a parking area or lifeguards.
 Often called a "hidden gem," it was named 1 of the 12 best beaches in Warwick, RI by TouristSecrets.com in 2024.
-Due to improved water quality, the waters along the Nausauket shoreline were conditionally reopened to shellfish harvesting in September of 2022, for the first time in 20 years.
+Due to improved water quality, the waters along the Nausauket shoreline were conditionally reopened to shellfish harvesting in September 2022, for the first time in 20 years.

 Cedar Tree Point

 Cedar Tree point is a sandy point located at the entrance to Apponaug Cove.
 It was the site of an ancient Native American settlement.
 In 1924 the Cedar Tree Point Neighborhood Association was founded to promote a sense of community.

 Schools and colleges

 The neighborhood has one public school within its borders.
-The E.G. Robertson School, known as Nausauket School until the 1970’s, was built in 1947.
+The E.G. Robertson School, known as Nausauket School until the 1970s, was built in 1947.
 The school is historically significant because it was the City of Warwick's first post-World War II modern school and served as a prototype for other schools across the country.
 It was featured in the January, 1947 issue of The Nation's Schools magazine and was recognized as a historically important municipal building by the City of Warwick in 1996.